matthieugomez/StringDistances.jl/README.md

 While these functions are defined for any distance, they are particularly optimized for `Levenshtein` and `DamerauLevenshtein` distances (as well as their modifications via `Partial`, `TokenSort`, `TokenSet`, or `TokenMax`)

-## Which distance should I use?

-As a rule of thumb,
-- Standardize strings before comparing them (cases, whitespaces, accents, abbreviations...)
-- The distance `Tokenmax(Levenshtein())` is a good choice to link names or adresses across datasets.

 ## Compare vs Evaluate

 The function `compare` returns a similarity score: a value of 0 means completely different and a value of 1 means completely similar.
-In contrast, the function `evaluate` returns the litteral distance between two strings, with a value of 0 being completely similar. some distances are between 0 and 1.
-Others are unbouded.
+In contrast, the function `evaluate` returns the litteral distance between two strings, with a value of 0 being completely similar.
+Some distances are between 0 and 1, while others are unbouded.

 ```julia
 compare("New York", "New York", Levenshtein())